 An upside down mortgage can cause great financial and emotional stress to any homeowner.
-It happens when you owe more on home than it is worth, and in long term it looks like you’ll have a very hard time coming out on top.
+It happens when you owe more on your home than it is worth and in the long term, it looks like you’ll have a very hard time coming out on top.
 Don’t lose hope.
 There are specific things you can do to get out of your upside down mortgage.

-– Instead of waiting for the bank to foreclosure, you can walk away.
+5. Strategic default – Instead of waiting for the bank to foreclose, you can walk away.
 Expect credit damage, but at least you won’t have that loan hanging over your head.